limbernie/limbernie.github.io/_posts/2019-10-26-safe-htb-walkthrough.md

 ## Information Gathering

-Let\'s start with a `masscan` probe to establish the open ports in the host.
+Let's start with a `masscan` probe to establish the open ports in the host.

 ```
 # masscan -e tun0 -p1-65535,U:1-65535 10.10.10.147 --rate=1000